This post may contain affiliate links. Please read our disclosure policy.

 Recipe tips and substitutions

-When using canned goods such as tomatoes, beans, and vegetable broth, I recommend using low-sodium varieties.
-If they aren't available, consider reducing the salt amount listed in the recipe.
+I recommend using low-sodium options when using canned goods, such as tomatoes, beans, and vegetable broth.
+If they aren't available, consider reducing the salt amount in the recipe.

 Cut kale into bite-sized pieces to prevent the long strands that make serving and eating difficult.